-Strawberry Puppy Chow Snack Mix is a sweet and crunchy treat that's perfect for Valentine's Day, party favor bags, and snacking.
+Strawberry muddy buddies (AKA puppy chow) is a sweet and crunchy treat that's perfect for Valentine's Day, party favor bags, and snacking.
 Chex cereal is coated in white chocolate and tossed in a strawberry sugar mixture.

-If you're looking for a sweet and fruity treat, you're going to love this recipe for strawberry puppy chow.
+If you're looking for a sweet and fruity treat, you're going to love this recipe for strawberry muddy buddies (AKA puppy chow).
 It's sweet, crunchy, and filled with real strawberry flavor.

 This dessert snack mix is made with just four ingredients - chex cereal, white chocolate, freeze-dried strawberries, and confectioner's sugar.
 In just 15 minutes you'll have a sweet treat that's perfect for Valentine's Day, birthday parties, baby showers, or everyday snacking.

 If you love puppy chow, muddy buddies, or sweet chex mix (it goes by many names!), you may also enjoy my Snickerdoodle Puppy Chow Snack Mix or Lemon Puppy Chow Snack Mix

 Despite the name, puppy chow is the perfect snack for humans - not dogs.
 So don't feed this snack to your four legged friends!